harleydutton/tabula-rasa/sections/setting/soft worldbuilding/template shit/Template.md

 how many options do you want your players to have as to where to go/what to do/who to talk to?
 - many gets you mystery
 - few gets you fast pace certainty

+this is my typing with the wrist stabalizer.
+This seems pretty okay honestly.
+Nothing terribly amiss here.